| This majestic Eucalyptus

 to endure such treatments as topping, flush cuts, root pruning or pesticide

+applications.
 The report to the Santa Monica Landmarks Commission notes, that both

 "Exceptional Trees of Los Angeles" and "Trees of Santa